Palace of Queluz: Interior

 The interior of the palace received no less attention to detail and design than the exterior.
 French artisans were employed to decorate the rooms, many of which are small; their walls and ceilings painted to depict allegorical and historical scenes.
 Polished red bricks were frequently used as flooring, to give a rustic appearance, as well as to help keep rooms cooler in hot weather.
 The many tall pavilions, which link the various lower wings of the palace, allow for a series of long, low rooms, broken by higher and lighter rooms.
 One predominant feature of the interiors are the polychrome azulejo glazed tiles, often in a chinoiserie style, with blues and yellows contrasting with muted reds.
 Other materials used throughout the interior include stone imported from Genoa; woods from Brazil, Denmark and Sweden; and coloured marbles imported from Italy.
 Many of the palace's rooms were severely damaged by fire in 1934, and much was lost.

 The state apartments

 Sala das Mangas

+The "Sala de Mangas" decorated with tile panels illustrating the wealth of Portugal's colonies.

 The Sala das Mangas (the only room in the state apartments to survive the 1934 fire intact) is a long gallery lined with tiled wall panels.
 The gallery leads to the enfilade of state rooms, all of which have been fully restored.
 The formal rooms of the palace consist of three large halls: The Sala dos Embaixadores, The Music Room, and the Ball Room.
 Other smaller rooms include the Gun Room (where hunting parties would assemble), which is a frescoed salon, painted with trees and foliage by Pillement.